SafeHouse Denver was born out of the community’s desperate need for an emergency shelter for women and children living with domestic violence.

 Record-breaking giving through events like our Hope Gala and Colorado Gives Day allowed us to fully retire the CAC mortgage much earlier than planned.

 SafeHouse Denver celebrates 45 years of supporting survivors.

 The Importance of SafeHouse Denver

-SafeHouse Denver was one of the first battered women’s shelters in the nation and played an essential role in the community’s efforts to build systemic support for victims of domestic violence.
+SafeHouse Denver was one of the first domestic violence shelters in the nation and played an essential role in the community’s efforts to build systemic support for survivors.
 This is a role SafeHouse continues to play today.

-SafeHouse Denver is the only agency in the City and County of Denver providing both emergency shelter and non-residential counseling and advocacy services exclusively serving women, children and youth who are survivors of domestic violence.
-We target our programs to meet community need and as a result have made it mandatory that certain staff are bilingual in direct response to the large number of monolingual Spanish-speaking women and children who access our services each year.
+SafeHouse Denver is the only agency in the city and county of Denver providing both emergency shelter and non-residential counseling and advocacy services while exclusively serving adults, children and youth who are survivors of domestic violence.
+We target our programs to meet community needs; as a result, we have made it mandatory that certain staff are bilingual in direct response to the large number of monolingual Spanish-speaking adults and children who access our services each year.

 Despite the growth in our programs, there continues to be a pressing need for domestic violence services.
-On average, we refer over 3,500 requests for safe shelter to other resources because our shelter facility is completely full.
-Affordable child care, mental health services and the lack of affordable housing continue to be barriers to our clients’ capacity to move forward to self-sufficiency in a timely manner.
+On average, we refer more than 3,500 requests for safe shelter to other resources because our shelter facility is completely full.
+The lack of affordable housing, child care and mental health services continue to be barriers to our clients’ capacity to move forward to self-sufficiency in a timely manner.